 The uniform rental and sales industry is highly competitive.
 The principal methods of competition in the industry are quality of service and price.
 We believe that the top four companies in the uniform rental segment of the industry, including us, currently generate over 40% of the industry's volume.
 Our leading competitors include Aramark Corporation, Cintas Corporation and G&K Services, Inc. The remainder of the market, however, is divided among more than 400 smaller businesses, many of which serve one or a limited number of markets or geographic service areas.
 In addition to our traditional rental competitors, we may increasingly compete in the future with businesses that focus on selling uniforms and other related items.
-Increased competition may result in price reductions, reduced gross margins and loss of market share, any of which could have a material effect on our results of operations and financial condition.
-We also compete with industry competitors for acquisitions, which has the effect of increasing the price for acquisitions and reducing the number of acquisition candidates available to us.
-If we pay higher prices for businesses we acquire, our returns on investment and profitability may be reduced.
+Increased competition may result in price reductions, reduced gross margins and loss of market share, any of which could have a material effect on our results of operations and reducing the number of acquisition candidates available to us.
+If we pay higher prices for businesses we acquire, our returms on investment and profitability may be reduced.